Heat Pump Hot Water System Rebate Victoria – Explained

 Through the federal government a heat pump hot water system will generate a rebate.

-In Victoria, there are rebates that can be applied from Solar Victoria and the Victorian Energy Upgrades program which will support the purchase of a hot water heat pump.
+If you’re installing a heat pump in Victoria, there are rebates that can be applied from Solar Victoria and the Victorian Energy Upgrades program which will support the purchase of a hot water heat pump.

 After combining all three rebates, an eligible customer could expect to deduct up to $2,600 off the upfront costs of the heat pump hot water system.